 Letters of Recommendation

 Two letters are required.
-One must come from a teacher; the second letter may be written by your school's college counselor, your principal or headmaster or another teacher.
+One must come from a teacher; the second letter may be written by your school's university counselor, your principal or headmaster or another teacher.
 These letters are confidential.
 Each letter must be in English.
 Please have your reference sign or place a school stamp across the sealed flap of the envelope.

-Please submit one of the following:
+one of the following:

-- TOEFL (Test of English as a Foreign Language)
+TOEFL (Test of English as a Foreign Language) - TOEFL code 5007

-- Pearson Test of English (PTE) score of 53 or higher
+Pearson Test of English (PTE) score of 53 or higher

 AU Certification of Finances for International Students (AU CFIS)